mars-sim/mars-sim.github.io/content/_index.md

 Greenhouses, algae farms, fish ponds are maintained to produce food.
 Manufacturing and resource processing are made to further expand the settlement.
 Trading and commerce occur between settlements.
-Settlements initially follow mission agenda set by their reporting authorities (such as **NASA**) in order to receive supports from Earth resupply missions.
+Settlements initially follow mission agenda set by their reporting authorities (such as **NASA**) in exchange for resource and manpower supports from Earth resupply missions.

 {{% /blocks/feature %}}